Discover the best day trips from Madrid with this handy guide. 15 brilliant locations you need to check out on your next trip to the Spanish capital.

 So you’ve seen the biggies and you’re looking for something a little more offbeat?
 Burgos is a hidden gem in northern Spain with a ton to offer.

-Whether a nature enthusiast or a history buff, you’re in for an epic day trip from Madrid.
+Whether a nature enthusiast or a history buff, you’re in for an epic day trip.
 Stroll along the city’s cobblestoned streets, taking in its magnificent Renaissance-style architecture.

 Get up close and personal with the renowned Gothic cathedral, often referenced as an example of Spain’s best religious architecture.
-It’s a spectacle you’d be hard-pressed to miss, thanks to sprawling Yellowstone spires visible from miles away.
+It’s a spectacle you’d be hard-pressed to miss, thanks to its sprawling Yellowstone spires that are visible from miles away.

 How to Get There: Take the high-speed train from Madrid’s Principe Pio station to Burgos-Rosa de Lima station.